openplacos/openplacos/README.md

 A component is something physical you plug on your system: it can be an IO card (ex: arduino, µchameleon), sensor (ex: light, temperature)), actuator (relay, pwm driver).
 OpenplacOS is generic at this point.
 A component do not have to be categorized as a sensor or an actuator to work.
 OpenplacOS just consider components and let you put in a "component" whatever you want.

+## Data organization ##

+OpenplacOS organizes ressources using *object* and *interface*.
+* object: An object is a ressource identified by a *path*.
+This can be /home/temperature.
+You can group several objects in something call *room* using the same prefix.
+For example, /home/temperature and /home/light are in the same room: /home/.
+This can be usefull for permission managment.
+An object has several *interfaces*
+* interface: An interface is a way to access to a ressource.
+For example, /home/temperature can have 2 interfaces: *analog.sensor.temperature.celcuis* *analog.sensor.temperature.farenheit* depending of the unit you want to express your object.
+There is several kind of interfaces: to control switch, regulation; to express physical metrics, and so on.
+An interface can be accessed with read write functions.
+Interfaces can be reused in differents objects.

 ## Config file ##

 OpenplacOS config file is quite easy to set up.
 This file is basically in yaml and is composed in 3 parts: